-Inventory Reconciliation: 6 improvements you can make now
+Inventory reconciliation: 6 improvements you can make now

-As any supply chain professional well-knows, inventory discrepancies remain one of the biggest factors causing delayed shipments and poor customer experiences.
+As any supply chain professional well knows, inventory discrepancies remain one of the biggest factors causing delayed shipments and poor customer experiences.

 Many companies still have issues with this, yet continue to manually track inventory.

-Thing is, supply chain management processes are only getting more intricate, and more digital—and will continue to do so.
+The thing is, supply chain management processes are only getting more intricate, and more digital—and will continue to do so.

 Within all of this, it’s important to draw some attention to inventory reconciliation.
 It remains a crucial part of completing orders and shipping them to customers on time.